All Episodes

 You know, there's no other superpower.

-We, you know, I appreciate you guys.
+We, you know, appreciate you guys.

 Paul, thank you very much.

-That's that's uh that this terrific of you.
+That's terrific of you.

-Uh same thing happened here after 9-11, and our State Department actually convened the panel.
+Same thing happened here after 9-11, and our State Department actually convened the panel.

 Why do they hate us?

-I think it comes uh I'm sure if you listen regularly on uh 24-7, you've heard me recommend Sh Shelby Steele's book entitled White Guilt.
+I'm sure if you listen regularly on 24-7, you've heard me recommend Shelby Steele's book entitled White Guilt.

-Um your colonialism, our so-called imperialism, and how we somehow have been made to feel guilty for our power, our superpower status, uh, and how uh we need to make amends uh for for all the uh destruction that we wrought and all of the civil rights that we violate, all the human rights that we violate, all the crime that we committed, all the plundering of the earth that we have done, uh we we have to uh we have to understand that uh there are people hate us and we have to give them uh a little leeway in hating us.
+If you haven't and you haven't gotten it, go get it, because he talks about not just American white guilt, but British white guilt, your colonialism, our so-called imperialism, and how we somehow have been made to feel guilty for our power, our superpower status, and how we need to make amends for all the destruction that we wrought and all of the civil rights that we violate, all the human rights that we violate, all the crime that we committed, all the plundering of the earth that we have done.

-They should hate us, blah, blah, blah, blah, blah, blah, blah.
+They should hate us, blah, It's frustrating.

-It's a it caller you heard yesterday is a product of the American education system.
+That caller you heard yesterday is a product of the American education system.

-Uh and it it continues today.
+And it continues today.

-I can't tell you how much I appreciate you subscribing to the website listening in every day over there in London.
+I can't tell you how much I appreciate you subscribing to the website, listening in every day over there in London.

 It's terrific to have you call.